astrolabsoftware/fink-science/README.md

 # Fink Science

 This repository contains science modules used to generate added values to alert collected by the [Fink broker](https://github.com/astrolabsoftware/fink-broker).
+It currently contains:

+- xmatch: returns the SIMBAD closest counterpart of an alert, based on position.
+- random_forest_snia: returns the probability of an alert to be a SNe Ia using a Random Forest Classifier (binary classification)

 ## How to contribute